Arup89023/sanpra_c-programming/README.md

+# This repository contains a collection of essential C programming codes and practice problems designed to strengthen core programming concepts.
+It includes programs based on variables, operators, conditional statements, loops, functions, arrays, pointers, structures, and file handling.
+Each program is written in a simple and modular format, making it easy to understand for beginners and useful for revision and academic purposes.
+The repository reflects my continuous learning in C and showcases my ability to write clean, efficient, and well-structured code.
 # T1.
 Implement a command-line calculator that performs basic arithmetic operations (, , , ).
 Must use a switch statement for operation selection and include input validation to prevent division by zero.

 #include <stdio.h>